cxzhang4/mlr3torch-benchmark_experiments/README.md

 ## TODO

-- Verify the number of parameters in each network is the same
+- Verify the number of parameters in each network is the same (done)

 - "actually training the network"

     - similar validation loss?
+(TODO: adjust mlr3torch code to use the "split ==" condition)

-- Verify batch size
+- Verify batch size (done)

-- Number of epochs
+- Number of epochs (done)

 Quarto document that describes "this".